abigaillhiggins/pepper_chat/README.md

 ## Features

 - Real-time speech-to-text using Vosk
-- Natural text-to-speech using ElevenLabs
+- Natural, expressive text-to-speech using ElevenLabs (emotion-aware)
+- LLM-based emotion detection for each sentence
 - Conversational memory using LangChain
 - Web search capabilities using DuckDuckGo
 - Interactive voice-based conversation